 4.18 Telecommunications

-Name: Telecommunications Definition: A means or channel of communicating at a distance by electrical or electromagnetic means such as telegraphy, telephony, or broadcasting.
-Code: 'telecommunications' Remarks: Aliases: TELCOM
+Name: Telecommunications [IHOREG 255] Definition: A means or channel of communicating at a distance by electrical or electromagnetic means such as telegraphy, telephony, or broadcasting.
+Code: 'telecommunications' Remarks: If no value is populated for the sub-attribute telecommunication service, this means the service is by voice communication.
+If no value is populated for the sub-attribute telecommunication carrier, this means the service is by land line communication.
+Aliases: (none)

 Sub-Attributes